 A Mercedes explodes on an expressway.
 The passenger – a member of a powerful Latvian criminal cartel – escapes by the skin of her teeth.

-Moments before, Detective Hagman of the Finnish police force called off his long-standing deal with the Latvians.
+Moments earlier Detective Hagman from the Finnish police force called off his long-standing deal with the Latvians.
 From here on out, customs will no longer turn a blind eye to their activities.

-Meanwhile, in a remote prison, a man who goes by the name of September is serving a life sentence for assassinating a sales rep by firebomb.
-When another convict arrives in the same prison block, September is ordered to keep an eye on him.
+Meanwhile in a remote prison, a man who goes by the name of September is serving a life sentence for assassinating a sales rep with a firebomb.
+When another convict arrives in the same prison block, September is told to keep an eye on him.
 Hagman doesn’t want anyone screwing with his profit margins.

 September does as he’s told.
 If there’s one thing he’s learned, it’s this: you don’t want to end up on Hagman’s bad side.

 Who is Hagman protecting and why?
 What’s the link between the Latvians and legal counsel for a multinational corporation?
 And what role do the Italians play in the gun trade?

 In his second crime novel, Ari Räty offers readers occasional glimpses of a surprisingly touching humanity while weaving a chilling web of ruthless underworld bosses, their minions and muscle, and a police force infected by rot and brutality.
 No one can escape evil’s touch, and those who succumb to it once are never free of the past – always on guard, death nipping at their heels.